The Best Password Managers of 2025

 Are there any free password managers?

-Yes, many password managers offer free versions with basic features, although premium versions typically include additional functionality you may want.
+Yes, many password managers offer free versions with basic features, although you’ll probably need a premium plan if you want to store unlimited passwords or sync your vault across devices.